-10.1 Environmental effects
+10.1 Environmental Effects

-The proponent will indicate the project's effects during construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of sites and facilities associated with the project, and describe these effects using appropriate criteria.
-To the maximum extent possible, this documentation will include, for each potential project-related environmental effect, an indication of the nature of the effect, mechanism, magnitude, direction, duration, frequency and timing, geographic extent, and the degree to which it may be reversible.
-The proponent will consider both the direct and indirect, reversible and irreversible, short- and long-term environmental effects of the project.
-In predicting and assessing the project's effects, the proponent will indicate important details and clearly state the elements and functions of the environment that may be affected, specifying the location, extent and duration of these effects and their overall impact.
+The Proponent will indicate the Project's effects during construction, operation, maintenance, foreseeable modifications, and where relevant, closure, decommissioning and restoration of sites and facilities associated with the Project, and describe these effects using appropriate criteria.
+To the maximum extent possible, this documentation will include, for each potential project-related environmental effect, an indication of the nature of the effect, mechanism, magnitude, duration, frequency, geographic extent, and the degree to which it may be reversible.
+The Proponent will consider both the direct and indirect, reversible and irreversible, short- and long-term environmental effects of the Project.
+In predicting and assessing the Project's effects, the

+Proponent will indicate important details and clearly state the elements and functions of the environment that may be affected, specifying the location, extent and duration of these effects and their overall impact.

-The assessment of the effects of each of the project components and physical activities, in all phases, will be based on a comparison of the biophysical and human environments between the predicted future conditions with the project and the predicted future conditions without the project.
-In undertaking the environmental effects assessment, the proponent will use best available information and methods.
+The assessment of the effects of each of the project components and physical activities, in all phases, will be based on a comparison of the biophysical and human environments between the predicted future conditions with the Project and the predicted future conditions without the Project.
+In undertaking the environmental effects assessment, the Proponent will use best available information and methods.
 All conclusions will be substantiated.
 Predictions will be based on clearly stated assumptions.
-The proponent will describe how it has tested each assumption.
-With respect to quantitative models and predictions, the proponent will discuss the assumptions that underlie the model, the quality of the data and the degree of certainty of the predictions obtained.
+The Proponent will describe how it has tested each assumption.
+With respect to quantitative models and predictions, the Proponent will discuss the assumptions that underlie the model, the quality of the data and the degree of certainty of the predictions obtained.